Four eccentric mergers increase the evidence that LIGO--Virgo--KAGRA's binary black holes form dynamically: Method

 \section{Method}

 We use a reweighting method \citep[see][]{Payne, Romero-Shaw:2019:GWTC-1-ecc} to efficiently calculate posterior probability distributions using the aligned-spin eccentric waveform model \texttt{SEOBNRE} \citep{SEOBNRE}.
 First, we run an importance-sampling step, performing Bayesian inference using \texttt{bilby} and the \texttt{bilby\_pipe} pipeline \citep{bilby, Romero-Shaw:2020:Bilby}.
 We run five parallel analyses with unique seeds for each event with the \texttt{dynesty} sampler \citep{dynesty}, utilising spin-aligned quasi-circular model \texttt{IMRPhenomD} \citep{Khan15} as the `proposal' model.
 For these initial analyses, we use $1000$ live points, $100$ walks and $10$ auto-correlation times.
 For follow-up analyses on eccentric candidates, we use $4000$ live points and $200$ walks.
 We use a sampling rate of $4096$~Hz and a reference frequency of $10$~Hz for every event.
+We analyse publicly-available data from GWTC-2.1 and GWTC-3 \citep{GWTC-2-1, GWTC-3, GWOSC:GWTC-2-1, GWOSC:GWTC-3} and use detector noise curves generated using BayesWave \citep{Cornish:2014kda, Littenberg:2014oda}.

 We reweight the proposal samples obtained in the initial step to our `target' model: \texttt{SEOBNRE}, a spin-aligned eccentric waveform approximant containing the inspiral, merger and ringdown sections of the signal.
 Since this is a time-domain model, we use a Fourier transform to obtain frequency-domain waveforms for use in the likelihood, softening the abrupt start of the time-domain inspiral using a half-Tukey window to avoid spectral leakage.
-We analyse publicly-available data from GWTC-2.1 and GWTC-3 \citep{GWTC-2-1, GWTC-3, GWOSC:GWTC-2-1, GWOSC:GWTC-3} and use detector noise curves generated using BayesWave \citep{Cornish:2014kda, Littenberg:2014oda}.

 We use standard priors on right ascension $\alpha$, declination $\delta$, source inclination $\theta_{\rm JN}$, polarisation $\phi$, coalescence phase $\psi$ and geocent time $t_0$.
 Our prior on mass ratio $q$ is uniform between $0.125$ and $1$, and our priors on the aligned component spin magnitudes $\chi_1$, $\chi_2$ are capped at the \texttt{SEOBNRE} maximum of $\pm 0.6$.
 We use uniform priors on chirp mass $\mathcal{M}$ and priors on luminosity distance $d_{\rm L}$ that are uniform in the source frame.
+When reconstructing the eccentricity distribution with \texttt{SEOBNRE}, we employ a log-uniform prior on eccentricity, which covers the range $10^{-4} \leq e_{10} \leq 0.2$.
 We marginalise over phase and coalescence time to mitigate definitional differences between the two models.